 Jesus warned that end-time events would not only threaten lives but also believers' faith.
 Everyone will struggle with knowing that God himself sent Wormwood, purging billions of lives including your left behind loved ones.
 Maintaining trust in God's goodness when he looks uncaring or evil is an everyday challenge, but your life could depend on it when the end arrives.
 Strengthen your faith now by understanding that the “Good News” is only half of the story about God.
-Learn the rest of the story, the "bad news" about God that the Bible repeatably shares but we all filter out, setting ourselves up for disillusionment.
+Learn the rest of the story, the "bad news" about God that the Bible repeatedly shares but we all filter out, setting ourselves up for disillusionment.
 Strangely, the plot from "Willy Wonka and the Chocolate Factory" shows how bad things fit into the purpose of life God has left hidden...

 “How Do I Make Sure I Escape the End Times?”

 Although I have answered over 50,000 questions since first publishing my Bible research online in 1999, there is one very wise question that is not among the top ten questions I am asked.
 Frankly, I cannot remember anyone asking a question like this so far.
 That question would be:

 “Tim, what do you recommend for someone who wants to make sure they escape the end times?”

 Given escaping for sure is the outcome we all desire, this is the best question to ask a Bible prophecy author and expert.
 Why do so many send me mostly less practical, trivia-like questions instead?

 The problem is that most already have certain assumptions about what is important to know or do about the end times.
 They may also make new assumptions from reading a few of my articles on individual topics (like Wormwood or Elijah) before approaching me for help.
 This leads to the popular questions I receive such as: